 The staff of CoastManagement.net is knowledgeable, experienced and highly motivated, providing attentive and responsible support.
 When you hire CoastManagement.net you hire more than a manager - you hire a team of professionals.
 CoastManagement.net provides services that can be customized for your specific requirements.

 CoastManagement.net has a simple and effective approach: we serve every client as if they were our only client.
 Please call us Monday - Friday between 9:00 a.m. and 5:30 p.m.
 We will be pleased to review your homeowner association management needs and prepare a proposal that best meets your requirements.
 Not all property management companies are the same.
 The property management company you select will have a profound effect on the value and desirability of your home.

-Michael Chulak, President of CoastManagement.net is a real estate and homeowner association attorney, general contractor and Certified Property Manager® with over 30 years of experience managing properties and serving as an expert witness.
+Michael Chulak, President of CoastManagement.net is a real estate and homeowner association attorney, general contractor and Real Estate Broker with over 30 years of experience managing properties and serving as an expert witness.
+In 1979, he earned the Certified Property Manager® (CPM®) designation.
 Please visit our HOA-CID Glossary, Why Homeowner Associations Get Into Trouble, Glossary of HOA Insurance Terms and HOA Abbreviations and Acronyms.